 Dave & Adam Williams

 Rick - the oldest of Larry Williams' ten children - is an accomplished and stellar 5-string banjo player and adds the haunting strains of the resonator guitar (Dobro) to the Williams Family's sound.
 He sings high tenor harmony for the band and his versatility often has him switching between his Strom Eagle banjo and his Dobro within the course of many tunes.
-He and his wife Ann have three daughters who have blessed them with five grandchildren.
+He and his wife Ann have three daughters who have blessed them with seven grandchildren.

 Dave can typically be found on stage with his 1923 'The Gibson' A-style mandolin or a fiddle which had once been his father's - Larry Williams.
 Originally a rhythm and lead guitar player for the group, he'll occasionally strap on his Martin D-28 guitar and trade off great instrumental licks with his son, Adam.
 Vocally, he takes the lead on a number of tunes and sings a fine harmony as well.
 His mandolin picking is among the very best in all of bluegrass and he's influenced many young musicians to take up that instrument.